Thomas Harriot College of Arts & Sciences

 Internship Placement Procedures

-Although the program typically facilitates the internship assignment, self-placements, arranged by the student, are acceptable with prior approval from the Program Director.
+Although the program can facilitate the internship assignment, self-placements, arranged by the student, are encouraged with prior approval from the Program Director.
 Written evidence that the placement will meet the minimal requirements for an internship assignment is required prior to the student accepting the position.
 This statement should include:

-The Master's thesis project is an important component of the educational experience for the Industrial/Organizational (I/O) Psychology graduate student and is considered by the faculty to be a significant step toward acquiring the sophistication required to carry out original research and applied work.
+The Master's thesis is an optional component of the educational experience for the Industrial/Organizational (I/O) Psychology graduate student.
 The thesis requires the student to work closely with a faculty member on a research project that will be evaluated by a committee of faculty members.
 The objectives of the thesis project include:

 Committee Chair and Members